 A lot of people are under the impression that only the upper class can afford eco-friendly fashion.
-A decade or so ago this may have been the case, but so many conscious brands have emerged in recent years, ‘conscious consumption’ is now available to the masses.
+A decade or so ago this may have been the case, but so many conscious brands have emerged in recent years that ‘conscious consumption’ is now available to the masses.

 So what exactly do I mean by affordable?